tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![sma-overlay](Images/sma-overlay.png)

-* When overlaying the plot of daily closing prices for `SHOP` with its rolling standard deviations, you can see the differences in volatility for different time periods.
+* When overlaying the plot of daily closing prices for `SHOP` with its rolling standard deviations, you can see the differences in volatility for different periods.

   ![std-overlay](Images/std-overlay.png)